Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting: Experimental Setup

-\paragraph{Inference} Ideally, inference when using explanations in prompts requires marginalizing over all possible latent explanations, which involves an intractable sum.
-We follow past work to employ \emph{greedy decoding} (greedily selecting the most probable token autoregressively) \cite{chain,interpicl} or self-consistency decoding (sampling tens of outputs from LLMs via temperature scaling and using popularity voting to assign a label) \cite{selfcons}.
+\paragraph{Inference} We follow past work to employ \emph{greedy decoding} (greedily selecting the most probable token autoregressively) \cite{chain,interpicl} or self-consistency decoding (sampling tens of outputs from LLMs via temperature scaling and using popularity voting to assign a label) \cite{selfcons}.

 \paragraph{Cost} Querying LLMs is computationally intensive.
 We aim to search for better explanations within a reasonable budget.
 Our evaluation of cost is based on the \emph{number of tokens} processed by LLMs, including both tokens in the prompts and the tokens generated by LLMs.
-We further bucket the measurement of cost by number of combinations $C$ that are scored by $\mathcal{O}$, which involves processing $M(K+1)$ examples.
+We further bucket the measurement of cost by the number of combinations $C$ that are scored by $\mathcal{O}$, which involves processing $M(K+1)$ examples.